 Now, let’s look inside the get()

 method.
-There are two parameters, the first one is the URL that this router is supposed to match, and the second one is a callback function that executes when that match happens.
+There are two parameters, the first one is the URL this router is supposed to match, and the second one is a callback function that executes when the match is successful.

 Inside the callback function, a built-in function view()